Mitsubishi Colt: Colt 600 convertible (1962)

+The Colt Targa Concept was a futuristic looking two-door, two-seater version of the Colt with its roof chopped off and shorter windshield and side windows.
+It was driven by Jackie Chan in the 1986 Hong Kong film Armour of God.
+It was a special one-off model made by Mitsubishi for this movie.

 CZ2 (2001)

 The CZ2 was a prototype urban car which presaged the next generation of the Colt.

 CZ3 Tarmac (2001)

 The CZ3 Tarmac was a larger version of the CZ2, sharing the same platform but with more interior space and a larger engine.
 It was also a possible replacement for the Mitsubishi Lancer Evolution as the company's vehicle in the World Rally Championship.

 CZ3 Tarmac Spyder (2003)

 The CZ3 Tarmac Spyder was a concept convertible version of the CZ3 Tarmac.
 It debuted at the 2003 North American International Auto Show in Detroit.

 CZ2 cabriolet (2003)

 The CZ2 cabriolet was a convertible version of the 2001 CZ2 prototype.
 It was shown at the 73rd Geneva Motor Show in Geneva, Switzerland in 2003.

 Colt EV (2005)

 The 2005 Mitsubishi Colt EV was an electric car driven by two in-wheel motors located in the rear wheels each producing a power of 20 kW and 600 N·m of torque without the need for a transmission.
 This gave the car a top speed of 150 km/h and an estimated range of 150 km with a 13 kWh battery pack.
 It had a suggested price tag of US$19,000.